A Brief History of the Delaware Valley Education Consortium

 The event has held fairs at several member campuses, notably Villanova University for the first event, West Chester University and Neumann University.
 Other venues have included former Fort Washington Expo Center and Valley Forge Convention Center, the Wachovia Center (now the Wells Fargo Center), and the current venue, Greater Philadelphia Expo Center at Oaks.

-In 2002 the group began to award scholarships to students at member institutions, and today annually awards up to five $1,500 scholarships to education majors from member schools who have one year until graduating and/or receiving their teacher certification (either undergraduate juniors or first-year graduate students).
+In 2003 the group began to award scholarships to students at member institutions, and today annually awards up to six $2,500 scholarships to education majors from member schools who have one year until graduating and/or receiving their teacher certification (either undergraduate juniors or first-year graduate students).
 The scholarship is named in memory of the original chair of the scholarship committee, Hannah Amgott from Widener University (click here to learn more about the scholarship and about Hannah Amgott).
-The scholarships are awarded annually at our May meeting, which has traditionally been held at the William Penn Inn.
+The scholarships are awarded annually at our May meeting, which was held for many years at the William Penn Inn but has now relocated to the Commonwealth Chateau at Sugarloaf of Chestnut Hill College.